 3. The terms of your lease extension

-When negotiating any voluntary leasehold extension, there are no real limits on what can be include in the terms of the lease.
-As a result, negotiating and informal lease extension can be tricky – and can even lead to the abandonment of the whole leasehold extension.
+When negotiating any voluntary leasehold extension outside the Act, there are no real limits on what can be include in the terms of the lease.
+As a result, negotiating any informal lease extension can be tricky – and can even lead to the abandonment of the whole leasehold extension.

 When issuing a formal application under the Act, when a statutory notice has the served, negotiations are often quicker and less complex – as the freeholder knows exactly what he has to agree to.